jwesters/Personal-Writing/Drafts/Weekly Songs.md

 	  Back to now-my original post was a bit vicious and I did ask for a cd single of this album as a gift as I truly liked the song.
 The reason this song stands out for me is for the comments I received from the above blog post.
 I've never posted anything online before where in the feedback I've been asked to fellate rappers and been called the n-word (I am Caucasian).

 	  Here are the [comments](https://82muchf00d.wordpress.com/2008/04/07/whatever-happened-to-skee-lo/#comments).
 Please note that I am providing a trigger warning for these comments; not because of the language but because I might anger you for making fun of Skee-lo.

+ 62. ["Can't Get It Out"](https://open.spotify.com/track/03gwBLH630cKYF1gr6hMGF?si=b86ce0741f0440f0) Brand New (Science Fiction).
+I remember this album dropping out of nowhere in 2017 and I was pleasantly surprised.
+I didn't start listening to Brand New until 2010ish which was after their last album ["Daisy"](https://en.wikipedia.org/wiki/Daisy_(Brand_New_album)) was released.
+I thought that the band wasn't going to release any new material even though they were still touring as it was 8 years between albums and they weren't known for having huge gaps between albums.
+I saw them in concert in 2016 and they did not play anything from this album in concert.

+		Even though I am not religious, I am impressed by the religious imagery that Jesse Lacy has in his lyrics.
+In particular, the pre-chorus to this song is what always stood out for me:

+			I thought I was a creator
+			I'm here just hanging around
+			Got my messiah impression
+			I think I got it nailed down

+		These lyrics could be viewed as Jesse mocking Jesus Christ but I think it shows his growth as an individual and artist.
+The band was huge and he was forced into the spotlight which is something he was not comfortable with.

+63. ["Serve the Servants"](https://open.spotify.com/track/3w5Ekq9O8g0gGFEsT77Ydi?si=893177d8367b4485) Nirvana (In Utero).
+Maybe the best lyrics to ever start an album:

+		Teenage angst has paid off well
+		Now I'm bored and old
+		Self-appointed judges judge
+		More than they have sold

+	I was aware of Nirvana before Kurt Cobain's death but couldn't say I was a huge fan.
+When Nevermind came out I was 8 years old and didn't know what to think of it.
+An interesting tidbit is that I bought "Weird Al" Yankovic's album "Off the Deep End" which had the song ["Smell Likes Nirvana"](https://open.spotify.com/track/3rREGSHjY1RmsTj81wL5X4?si=f8ba3ef434784d99) on it.
+I saw the video for this song numerous times and when I saw the video for ["Smell Like Teen Spirit"](https://open.spotify.com/track/5ghIJDpPoe3CfHMGu71E6T?si=1cfa5764461c4512) I thought it was a parody of Weird Al's video.

+	I personally like the Nirvana album "Nevermind" more but I "Serve the Servants" to be a better opening song album than "Smell Likes Teen Spirit".
+This is not to say it's a better song but that it seems more indicative of the feeling of the album.

+64. ["It'll All Work Out"](https://open.spotify.com/track/4fWi9tlWzs2XUejI8qjC6d?si=c4303c25d57a4509) Blake Mills (Break Mirrors).
+I heard of Blake Mills as I was subscribed to a Patreon where a person transcribed a lot of [Julian Lage](https://en.wikipedia.org/wiki/Julian_Lage) songs.
+He posted a transcription of this version of ["It'll All Work Out"](https://www.youtube.com/watch?v=AetBG8e-ECs).
+What first stood out to me is not only the intricacies of his rhythm playing but the fact he's also singing while playing.
+My rhythm playing is sloppy at best and my singing is non-existent.

+	   What makes this song memorable to me is this verse might be one of the funniest and saddest I've ever heard.
+Maybe because I've had a similar situation happen?

+		Now, I don't feel a speck of hate -
+		really, no, I'm trying to get my story straight -
+		when you called me from the car when you were on your way
+		with your friend from San Francisco that you told me was gay
+		and I guess he was a closet straight
+		Get it all out now
+		and it'll all work out